drukmano/quent/README.md

 without caring about `sync` vs `async`.

-Some would say that this pattern can cause unexpected behavior, since it isn't clear when it will return a coroutine or not.
+Some would say that this pattern can cause unexpected behavior, since it isn't clear when it will return a Task or not.
 I see it no differently than any undocumented code - with a proper and clear documentation (be it an external documentation or just a simple docstring), there shouldn't be any truly *unexpected* behavior (barring any unknown bugs).